cubercsl/polygon2domjudge/README.md

 If you intend to help develop polygon2domjudge, or if you just want a bare-bones way of running them, this is your option.

-For this method, you need to clone the repository (just downloading a zip archive of it does not work, because the project has submodules that are not included in that zip archive).
+For this method, you need to clone the repository.

 When this is done, you can run the program `bin/p2d.sh` directly from the repository.